 While this is cooling, take the granulated sugar and put it through your food processor to make the grains of sugar finer.
 Why do this?
 In the next step, you’ll cream the butter and sugar together until there is no graininess left.
 It will take less time if you process the sugar first.
 Or you can use a superfine sugar such as this one.

-Once the butter and sugar are completely creamed together (beating about 5 minutes), add the cooled flour mixture and you are going to beat the mixture with the wire whisk attachment for a good 5 minutes.
+Once the butter and sugar are completely creamed together (beating about 5 minutes), add the cooled flour mixture and beat the mixture with the wire whisk attachment for a good 5 minutes.
 The mixture will go from having a separated look to coming together into a beautiful whipped cream.
 Just when you think it isn’t going to work it will start getting fluffy and look like a delicious whipped frosting.
 Go ahead.
 Sneak a little taste.
 Just be warned that you may not be able to stop eating it.

-You can leave the cake a pure, snowy white if you’d like, or press some sliced almonds onto the sides.
+You can leave the almond cream cake a pure, snowy white if you’d like, or press some sliced almonds onto the sides.
 Arrange a few whole almonds on the top .
 Make it your own and be proud of it!

 I’d say our first try at making cooked frosting was a success.
 What about you?
 Have you ever tried homemade whipped frosting or from-scratch cakes?
 I’d love it if you shared any other hints for homemade cakes or whipped frosting with us!